-Where an entity receives VET Data from an RTO for the purposes of Part B of this Policy, the entity must advise the RTO of the purposes for which the VET Data may be used by issuing the RTO with a VET Data Use Statement and RTO Declaration and Understanding.
+Where an entity receives VET Data from an RTO for the purposes of this Policy, the entity must advise the RTO of the purposes for which the VET Data may be used by issuing the RTO with a VET Data Use Statement and RTO Declaration and Understanding.
 The entity receiving the data must retain evidence that the RTO submitting data is aware of the purposes for which information may be used.
 This can be achieved through the RTO acknowledging a VET Data Use Statement and RTO Declaration and Understanding as part of their submission process.

 The minimum mandatory content for inclusion in a VET Data Use Statement and RTO Declaration and Understanding is at Schedule 2.

-Part C – VET Data access and disclosure

-Access to VET Data

-The primary principle for information sharing in relation to VET is ‘open access to information’, which means that information should be open to public access unless there is a legal requirement to protect it.

-Part C of this Policy applies to all past, current and future VET Data collected and reported to NCVER, except where disclosure would contravene applicable legislation, including the Student Identifiers Act 2014 (SI Act) and the Privacy Act 1988 (Privacy Act), or breach any applicable agreement.

-Part C of this Policy addresses the use of VET Data and:

-describes the processes for accessing VET Data held by NCVER;

-ensures the processes used to access VET Data are transparent and publicly available;

-explains how access to VET Data is consistent with the protection of an individual’s privacy (in line with the Privacy Act); and

-sets out the requirements for disclosure of USIs by the Student Identifiers Registrar for the purposes of research.

-Identifiable, de-identified and confidentialised data

-This Policy distinguishes between identifiable data, de-identified data and confidentialised data.
-This ensures that access to data balances the needs of data users while protecting the privacy of individuals and the commercially sensitive information of RTOs.